aisha-x/THM/Learn/Cyber Security 101/Metasploit Meterpreter.md

 **5- What is the cleartext password of the jchambers user?**

-you can use `John` tool to crack the hash but we will use [CrackStation Website](https://crackstation.net/) to crack the hash
+you can use `John` tool to crack the hash but we will use [CrackStation Website](https://crackstation.net/)

 ![image](https://github.com/user-attachments/assets/eac68abd-20f4-487b-9eca-f88bcbe43e71)